Best Shared Inbox for Large Enterprises: Our Top Picks for 2025

 Integrations and API

-Large organizations are likely to work on a number of different software across its different departments.
-This makes crucial for the software they adopt to be able to integrate with other software.
-This way, no data is loss or duplicated across different team’s workflows, saving a lot of time and money to the organization.
+Large organizations are likely to work on a number of different software across their different departments.
+This makes it crucial for the software they adopt to be able to integrate with other software.
+This way, no data is lost or duplicated across different team's workflows, saving a lot of time and money for the organization.
+Large enterprises very often develop their own internal software that is tailored to their needs.
+Not only is important for shared inboxes to integrate with other software but also to offer custom integrations via API.
+Related post: Free Shared Inbox Tools

 Roles & permissions